jmidtlyng/The-Junk-Drawer/README.md

 # The Junk Drawer
 Do it all dynamic admin for a CRM/CMS/whatever.
-Fuck Wordpress long live Craft and it's ideals.
+Fuck Wordpress long live Craft and its ideals.